CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 #### Classically Simulated (thermal) annealing

-Here we have used the metropolis-hastings classical algorithm to determine the ground state for the 12 node graph.
+Using the Metropolis-Hastings algorithm, we obtained the solutions for the 12 node graph of the problem.
 The histogram for N = 10k and T_i = 10k is shown below:

 ![t31](../Week2_Rydberg_Atoms/img/t31.png)

 #### Quantum simulated annealing
-After running the quantum annealing simulator (10000 measurements) we obtain the following histogram:
+Next, we executed the run with the quantum annealing simulator (10000 measurements) and we obtain the following histogram:

 ![CDL 2020 Cohort Project](Graphics/Task3_plots/Task3_Histogram.svg)